michaelbrusegard/OpenCore-EFI/README.md

 - [benbaker76](https://github.com/benbaker76) for Hackintool
 - [Shanee](https://github.com/Shaneee) for patches for AMD CPUs and work on AppleIGB.kext which I didn't use here.
 - [Trulyspinach](https://github.com/trulyspinach) for Ryzen power management and monitoring kexts
-- [XLNC](https://github.com/naveenkrdy) for patches for AMD CPUs, AppleMCEReportedDisabler kext and a bunch of troubleshooting help!
+- [XLNC](https://github.com/naveenkrdy) for patches for AMD CPUs, AppleMCEReportedDisabler kext, updated portmap and a bunch of troubleshooting help!
 - [Pavo](https://github.com/Pavo-IM) for research about AppleMCEReportedDisabler in Monterey
 - [CorpNewt](https://github.com/corpnewt) for SSDTTime and USBMap
 - [OpenIntelWireless developers](https://github.com/OpenIntelWireless) for AirportItlwm and IntelBluetoothFirmware kexts